-When using Google enterprise services, you might need to add a CNAME record to your domain's DNS settings to customize a web address, verify domain ownership, or reset your administrator password.
+When using Google for Work services, you might need to add a CNAME record to your domain's DNS settings to customize a web address, verify domain ownership, or reset your administrator password.
 You add CNAME records using the administration tools at your domain host, not the Google Admin console.
 The exact steps for your host might vary.
 Below you can find generic steps that apply for any host as well as specific instructions for several popular hosts.

 Adding a CNAME record does not disrupt your current mailflow or affect other services.Add a CNAME record (host-specific steps)

 Before following our generic steps, see if you can find specific steps for your domain host.

 - Sign in to your domain's account at your domain host.
 Who is my domain host?

 - Locate the page for updating your domain's DNS records.

 The page might be called something like DNS Management, Name Server Management, or Advanced Settings.